A few more things about me

 And that's when it hit me: Here were teams of people with no internal resources, skills or tools to deal with difficult circumstances and uncertainty.
 People were putting everything on hold: their jobs, their dreams, their creative thinking--everything.
 It stunned me, it saddened me, and inspired me.

-I went to coaching school to learn the tools to have the job I always really wanted: a coaching job, one that let me talk to whole-hearted professionals about how to thrive in their jobs, and how to use their innate creativity and natural wisdom to achieve their dreams and make a difference in ways that meant something to them.
+I went to coaching school to learn the tools to have the job I always really wanted: one that let me talk to whole-hearted people who really, really wanted to create something exciting, meaningful, fun, and fulfilling for themselves in the work they do—and in life.

 You can see some online writing here.